AntonioGeorgi/SFML-Experiments/README.md

+I didn't wanna delete the Template stuff so I am just writing above.

+In VSCode you and build and run the program by clicking ctrl+shift+r in a task terminal???
+The terminal can be opened by running a task from the text input top center.
+The names are hopefully self explanatory.
+I you don't wanna use that stuff follow the steps below and open the .exe manually

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.